A proposed approach to digital age socio-economic transformation

 - A new type of public institution is needed which is not a direct participant in service supply but rather a domain orchestrator, ensuring that whole-of-thematic-domains are operating efficiently, effectively, in the public interest and with minimum direct public funding…in fact the ‘right’ level of public funding needed at that time to shift the domain towards self-sufficiency (and therefore lowering the need for public funding over time unless new factors emerge).

-- Publicly-funded policy development and service delivery teams should be re-organised to become a pool of agile units operating in domain-specific contexts in collaboration with other participants and/or competing against other participants for efficiency, effectiveness and outcome contribution.
+- Publicly-funded policy development and service delivery teams should be re-organised to become a pool of agile units operating in knowledge domain-specific contexts in collaboration with other participants and/or competing against other participants for efficiency, effectiveness and outcome contribution.

-In ‘Developing the vision’, my aim is to imagine and describe this future state both at the macro whole-of-jurisdiction level and also within key thematic domains, such as health, education, justice and so on.
+In ‘Developing the vision’, my aim is to imagine and describe this future state both at the macro whole-of-jurisdiction level and also within key knowledge domains, such as health, education, justice and so on.

 Designing the platform